-ANZFA recommends progressing the MRL for ampicillin but that the MRL for cloxacillin in cattle milk should remain unchanged for the following reasons:
+ANZFA recommends progressing the MRLs for cephapirin and semduramicin for the following reasons:

 - The dietary exposure assessments indicate that the residues associated with the MRLs do not represent an unacceptable risk to public health and safety.
-The NRA has already registered the antibiotics in this application and while rejection of the MRLs would not necessarily result in legally treated food not being able to be legally sold, it would create discrepancies between health and agricultural legislation.
-However, increasing the MRL for cloxacillin is unnecessary and potentially counter-productive to minimising residues.
-Therefore including the proposed MRL for ampicillin only will benefit all stakeholders by maintaining public health and safety, minimising residues and permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - The NRA have assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this application.
+The NRA has already registered the chemical products in this application and the rejection of the MRLs would result in legally treated food not being able to be legally sold.
+Therefore the requested changes will benefit all stakeholders by maintaining public health and safety while permitting the legal sale of food treated with agricultural and veterinary chemicals to control pests and diseases and improve agricultural productivity. - The NRA have assessed appropriate toxicology, residue, animal transfer, processing and metabolism studies, in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Agricultural and Veterinary Requirements Series, 1997, to support the use of chemicals on commodities as outlined in this application. - The Therapeutic Goods Administration (TGA) of the Commonwealth Department of Health and Aged Care has undertaken an appropriate toxicological assessment of the chemical products and has established relevant acceptable daily intakes and where applicable, acute reference doses.

-- The Therapeutic Goods Administration (TGA) of the Commonwealth Department of Health and Aged Care has undertaken a toxicological assessment of the antibiotic cloxacillin and has established an acceptable daily intake (ADI). - The issue of the potential of antimicrobial resistance developing as a result of dietary exposure to these antibiotic residues in food has recently been reviewed by the Expert Advisory Group on Antimicrobial Resistance (EAGAR), which did not raise any objections to these MRLs. - The NRA has assessed the allergenicity of antibiotic residues in food commodities.
-While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the β -lactam antibiotics.
-For this reason β -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.
-Furthermore cattle milk is a blended food which means that the undetectable residues in milk from treated animals will be blended with the milk from untreated animals thereby reducing any residues even further.
-Therefore the potential for allergic reactions to residues of β -lactam antibiotics is considered to be very low. - None of ANZFA's section 10 objectives of food regulatory measures are compromised by the proposed changes.
-The requested variation to the Food Standards Code should commence on gazettal. - ANZFA has undertaken a regulatory impact assessment process, which also fulfils the requirement in New Zealand for an assessment of compliance costs.
+- The Expert Advisory Group on Antimicrobial Resistance (EAGAR) has considered the issue of the potential for antimicrobial resistance developing as a result of dietary exposure to cephapirin and semduramicin residues in food.
+EAGAR did not raise any objections in terms of either the use or the residues associated with the use of these antibiotics. - None of ANZFA's section 10 objectives of food regulatory measures are compromised by the proposed changes. - ANZFA has undertaken a preliminary regulation impact assessment process, which also fulfils the requirement in New Zealand for an assessment of compliance costs.
 That process concluded that the amendment to the Food Standards Code is necessary, cost effective and of benefit to both producers and consumers.